-National Research Foundation offers South African Square Kilometre Array Project (SKA SA) Postgraduate Scholarship Programme at University of Cape Town or SKA Partner Country (Namibia, Zambia, Botswana, Mozambique, Madagascar, Mauritius, Kenya and Ghana.) in the fields of radio astronomy or engineering appropriate to radio telescope, 2013
+National Research Foundation offers South African Square Kilometre Array Project (SKA SA) Postgraduate programme at University of Cape Town or SKA Partner Country (Namibia, Zambia, Botswana, Mozambique, Madagascar, Mauritius, Kenya and Ghana.) in the fields of radio astronomy or engineering appropriate to radio telescope, 2013

 Study Subject(s):Radio astronomy or the fields of Engineering appropriate to radio telescope